Recognize the need for validation and test sets to preview model performance on unseen data

 Unlike L1 regularization, L2 regularization does have a closed-form solution for the best parameter vector when regularization is applied:

 This solution exists even if \(\mathbb{X}\) is not full column rank.
-This is a major reason why L2 regularization is often used – it can produce a solution even when there is colinearity in the features.
-We will discuss the concept of colinearity in a future lecture, but we will not derive this result in Data 100, as it involves a fair bit of matrix calculus.
+This is a major reason why L2 regularization is often used – it can produce a solution even when there is collinearity in the features.
+We will discuss the concept of collinearity in a future lecture, but we will not derive this result in Data 100, as it involves a fair bit of matrix calculus.

 In sklearn, we perform L2 regularization using the Ridge class.
 It runs gradient descent to minimize the L2 objective function.
 Notice that we scale the data before regularizing.